ad9311/hello-rails-react/README.md

 * Listening on http://[::1]:3000
 Use Ctrl-C to stop
 ```
 Use one of the two links to open the application.
-One the application is running, click the random button to get a random message.
+Once the application is running, click the random button to get a random message.

 ### API Usage